310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 ## Translation Notes

+[^1]: Scroll of the Elements is an <a href="https://citrinesea.github.io/main-sections/translations/Event-Stories/Scroll-of-the-Elements/scrolls-preview.html" target="_blank">Akatsuki and Ryuseitai story</a>.
-[^1]: “Peace is number one” is a phrase Chiaki has said before in both Supernova and SS (2018 event story).
+[^2]: “Peace is number one” is a phrase Chiaki has said before in both Supernova and SS (2018 event story).
 As an extra note, the SS story was released alongside this scout story, just a day after.